 - Points plus Pay.
 Points plus Pay is an ideal option for anyone looking to save on costs but who doesn’t want to burn through points too quickly.
-On the same flight from Brisbane to Sydney, you have three methods of purchase:
+As an example, let's say you're looking at an economy flight from Brisbane to Sydney with Virgin Australia.
+You have three methods of purchase:

-- 1. Points plus Pay.
-This will cost you 27,800 points plus $38.81.
-By opting for the Points plus Pay option, you could save yourself $350 or 6,000 points.
+- Points plus Pay.
+This will cost you 7,800 points plus $20.79.
+By opting for the Points plus Pay option, you could save yourself $158.21 or 6,000 points.

 - Partnered airlines.
 Virgin has partnered with a number of airlines to ensure you can fly using your Velocity Frequent Flyer membership worldwide.
 The partnered airlines allow you to use your points on fees and flight upgrades.

 What are the worst ways to use your Velocity Points?